Creating “CollectionPage” Schema Markup

 While a CollectionPage isn’t eligible for rich results, it can contain other data items that are.

-For example, it may contain an Article and a FAQPage while also mentioning a Product, all of which are eligible for rich results.
+For example, it may contain an Article while also mentioning a Product, both of which are eligible for rich results.
 Since the CollectionPage isn’t a Google Feature, it has no required or recommended properties.
 That being said, there are a number of properties available to this type that we recommend using to define your CollectionPage and how it relates to other data items.

 Your list could vary depending on what features you want to call out and what information is displayed on the page.
 Here are some of the schema.org properties that we recommend marking up on your CollectionPage: